PjProblemStrings Sequences Of Information Supply Chains In The human Body

 Messenger Ribonucleic acid (mRNA) transports the codons that specify the particular amino acids used for protein synthesis.

 PjProblemStrings Sequences of Supply Chains

-A PjProblemString Sequence is a sequence of PjProblemStrings (SiPjAjk: a space of interest stringed to a particular problem of interest).
+A PjProblemString Sequence is a sequence of PjProblemStrings (SiPjAjk: a space of interest stringed to a particular problem of interest, k not a multiplicand).
 Supply chains are configurations of PjProblemStrings Sequences.
 The PjProblemString Sequences that are of primary importance are:

 primary sources of forces in the human body

 Muscles (skeletal, smooth and cardiac), hydrostatic pressure, vascular elasticity, enzyme actions, attractive and repulsive forces of atoms, electrochemical gradients are the primary sources of forces in the human body.